Efficient realization of quantum algorithms with qudits: Introduction

+Although manipulating with additional levels faces additional challenges, recent experiments show dramatic progress in increasing the fidelities of qudit operations and making them comparable with the ones for qubits.
+In particular, high-fidelity qutrit $\sf CZ$ and $\sf CZ^\dagger$ gates, with estimated process fidelities of 97.3(1)\% and 95.2(3)\%, respectively, have been recently demonstrated in Ref.~\cite{Goss2022}.
+Also with superconducting systems, fidelity of 97.7\% for two-qutrit $\sf CPHASE$ gate have been achieved \cite{Hill2021}.
+Two qudit $\sf MVCXd$ gate on two photonic ququarts has been implemented with fidelity 95.2\% in \cite{Chi2022}.
+For the trapped ion platform, on which a qudit processor with 8-level qudits was developed, two-qutrit gate fidelity 97.5(2)\% has been achieved~\cite{Ringbauer2021}.
+Remarkably, 8-level qudits are controlled by a single laser acousto-optic modulator (AOM) as reported in Ref.~\cite{Ringbauer2021}

-There are several approaches for the use of additional levels of quantum systems.
-First of all, qudits can be decomposed of a set of two-level systems (qubits)~\cite{Kessel1999,Kessel2000,Kessel2002,Kiktenko2015,Kiktenko20152}.
-This approach decrease the cost in realizing quantum algorithms by replacing some of two-qubit operations by single-qudit operations.
-However, this method is not universal in the sense that the total number of operations strongly depends on the {\it mapping}, i.e. the way of how qubits are encoded in qudits.
-Second, higher qudit levels can be used for substituting ancilla qubits~\cite{Ralph2007,Gokhale2019,Kiktenko2020}.
-This is especially important for decomposing multi-qubit gates, such as an generalized Toffoli gate~\cite{Kiktenko2020}.
-In particular, an additional (third) energy level of the transmon qubit has been used in the experimental realization of Toffoli gate~\cite{Wallraff2012}.
-While traditional quantum computing that are based on qubits platform benefits from a number of approaches for the realization of quantum algorithms, which requires compilers, transpilers, and optimizers, qudit-based quantum computing remains described mostly at the level of logic operations.
+Quantum algorithms within the digital quantum computing model can be presented as qubit-based circuits, so there are several approaches for processing them using qudits.
+First of all, qudits can be decomposed of a set of qubits~\cite{Kessel1999,Kessel2000,Kessel2002,Kiktenko2015,Kiktenko2015-2, popov2016information}.
+This approach may decrease the cost of realizing quantum algorithms by replacing some two-qubit operations requiring interaction between distinct physical objects by single-qudit ones, which do not require an interaction between distinct physical objects.
+However, this method is not universal in the sense that the total number of operations strongly depends on the {\it mapping}, {\it i.e.} the way how qubits are encoded in qudits.
+As we demonstrate below, specific mappings applied to specific qubit circuits may even lead to a substantial increase in the number of operations in comparison with the standard qubit-based approach.
+Second, higher qudit levels can be used for substituting ancilla qubits~\cite{Ralph2007,Gokhale2019,Kiktenko2020,Nikolaeva2022}.
+This is especially important for decomposing multiqubit gates, such as the generalized Toffoli gate.
+In particular, an additional (third) energy level of a transmon qubit has been used in the experimental realization of Toffoli gate~\cite{Wallraff2012} (see also Refs.~\cite{Galda2021,Gu2021}), which is a key primitive of many quantum algorithms, such as Shor's and Grovers's algorithms.
+While existing quantum computing schemes that are based on qubits platform benefit from several approaches for the realization of quantum algorithms, which require compilers, transpilers, and optimizers, qudit-based quantum computing remains described mostly at the level of logic operations~\cite{Chong2017}.